 The telehealth and PT reimbursement rates and guidelines for commercial payers vary, and are constantly changing.
 They are discussed below.

 General Telehealth / E-Visit Guidelines with Commercial Payers

-For commercial payers, e-visits by physical therapists can be billed using the following CPT codes:
+For CMS and commercial payers like Aetna, e-visits by physical therapists can be billed using the following CPT codes: